 First-in-class opioid analgesic NKTR-181 boasts strong Phase III results

-NKTR-181 is a new chemical entity (NCE) designed to relive pain without inducing high levels of euphoria, minimizing the likelihood of addiction and abuse.
-Due to the potential of NKTR-181 to address the urgent problem of prescription painkiller abuse, in May 2012, the FDA granted NKTR-181 a Fast Track designation for the treatment of moderate-to-severe chronic pain, giving the drug a strong playing card in an overcrowded market.
+NKTR-181 is a new chemical entity (NCE) designed to relive pain without inducing high levels of euphoria, minimising the likelihood of addiction and abuse.
+Due to the potential of NKTR-181 to address the urgent problem of prescription painkiller abuse, the US Food and Drug Administration (FDA) granted NKTR-181 a Fast Track designation for the treatment of moderate-to-severe chronic pain in May 2012.

 Chronic pain is associated with a plethora of conditions including cancer, fibromyalgia, rheumatoid arthritis, and osteoarthritis.
 According to the National Institutes of Health (NIH), it is estimated that 25.3 million Americans suffer from daily pain.
 Currently, opioids provide the most effective pain relief, but can cause severe adverse effects such as respiratory depression, sedation, and addiction.
 Pure opioid agonists, such as morphine and fentanyl, target mu receptors and are the most potent analgesics.
-However, due to fast rate of perfusion through the blood-brain-barrier, pure opioid agonists are associated with a high likelihood of dependence.
+However, due to fast rate of perfusion through the blood-brain barrier, pure opioid agonists are associated with a high likelihood of dependence.

-Based on the review timeline for drugs with the Fast Track designation, GlobalData estimates that the earliest NKTR-181 could gain regulatory approval would be in late 2017.
+Based on the review timeline for drugs with Fast Track designation, GlobalData estimates that the earliest NKTR-181 could gain regulatory approval would be in late 2017.
 If approved, the new opioid will face competition from 37 other opioids currently marketed for treatment of chronic pain in the US.
 With that said, there is a need for novel molecular entities with a potential to address the problem of misuse and addiction.
 According to GlobalData, NKTR-181 has the potential to successfully occupy this niche in the chronic pain market.